tmpreston/docs-2/docs/api/controller.md

 ### json

-Returns to the client content serialized to JSON
+Returns to the client content serialized to JSON.

 **Type:** `HttpContext -> 'a -> HttpFuncResult`